Oakley, Buckinghamshire: 20th century

 Oakley Public Library (in the Lady Verney Reading Room) was opened on 17 February 1911 and closed in 1936.

 On 1 August 1910 the British painter etcher and engraver James Henry Govier was born at Oakley to Henry and Mary Ann (née Measey) Govier.
 In 1914 the family moved to Gorseinon in Glamorgan.

 During the First World War about 93 village boys went to war, of which 23 gave their lives for their country, including four brothers named Measey.
 Charles, Frank, George and Thomas were the sons of Joseph and Martha Measey (née Gladdy) of The Royal Oak.
 Thomas the first to be killed was a private in the 101st Machine Gun Corps.
 He died on 20 January 1917 aged 33 and was buried at the Cite Bonjean Military Cemetery at Armentieres in France.
 Charles was a private in the 146th Machine Gun Corps and was killed on 11 November 1917.
 He is buried at the Aeroplane Cemetery in Belgium.
 Frank was a corporal in the 7th Battalion of the Oxfordshire and Buckinghamshire Light Infantry.
 He was killed in action on 22 June 1918 and was buried at the Karasouli Military Cemetery on the Macedonian front in Greece.
 George the fourth son to be die, was a private in the 2nd/4th Battalion of the Oxfordshire and Buckinghamshire Light Infantry.
 He ended up as a wounded prisoner of war at the Hotel Berthad at Chateau Loes in Switzerland and died of illness on 5 October 1918.
 He is buried at St. Martin's Cemetery, Vevey, Switzerland.

 Victoria Cross recipient Edward Brooks was born in Oakley, winning his medal at Fayet, near St Quentin, France on 28 April 1917.
 While taking part in a raid on the enemy's trenches, he saw that the front wave was being checked by an enemy machine gun.
 On his own initiative he rushed forward from the second wave, killed one of the gunners with his revolver and bayoneted another.
 The remainder of the gun crew then made off, leaving the gun, whereupon the company sergeant-major turned it on the retreating enemy, after which he carried it back to Allied lines.
-His courageous action undoubtedly prevented many casualties and greatly added to the success of the operation.
+His action prevented many casualties and added to the success of the operation.